Portugal. The Man: Chris Black Changed My Life and Shish (2021–present)

 On April 16, 2021, the band released Oregon City Sessions, a live album recorded in December 2008 in a studio in Oregon City, Oregon.
 The band contributed a Metallica cover, "Don't Tread on Me" to the charity tribute album The Metallica Blacklist, released in September 2021.

 On March 1, 2023, the band released "Dummy", the first single off their upcoming ninth studio album, Chris Black Changed My Life.
 Produced by Jeff Bhasker and dedicated to a late friend of the band, the album was released by Atlantic Records on June 23, 2023.
 It will be supported by a tour beginning in June 2023 at Bonnaroo Music Festival.
 Prior to its release as a single, the song received significant attention after it was featured in a Taco Bell commercial.
 In 2023, drummer Jason Sechrist left the band after having rejoined in 2016.

+In 2024, they were the guest stars from the children's television on Yo Gabba Gabbaland.
+They appeared in episode 2 Make and performed Art Party.

+From April 12 through 19, 2025, they performed the song "Rainbow Connection" along with Paul Williams and Weird Al Yankovic in Yo Gabba Gabba Coachella.

 On November 7, 2025, the band released Shish, their tenth studio album, on Thirty Tigers.
 It includes the singles "Denali", "Tanana" and "Mush".
+Their first album after leaving Atlantic Records earlier that year, it marks a shift to a much heavier sound reminiscent of their early work.
 The name of the album is in reference to Shishmaref, Alaska.
 The cover of the album features a photo taken in Shishmaref in the 1950s or 1960s.

+During their fall tour supporting the release of the album Shish, the band added several "intimate" venues supplemental to their large venue bookings.
+Among these were the Troubadour in West Hollywood, which they performed at on November 14, 2025.